o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 These profiler Gems are located in the [o3de-extras](https://github.com/o3de/o3de-extras) github repository.

-1. This repository follows the Remote Content format, you can follow [this documentation](/docs/user-guide/remote-content/use-a-remote-repository) to learn how to **register a remote repository**.
+1. This repository follows the Remote Content format, follow the [Use A Remote Repository guide](/docs/user-guide/remote-content/use-a-remote-repository) to learn how to **register a remote repository**.

 2. If you prefer to download o3de-extras yourself, you can follow the [Register Gems guide](/docs/user-guide/project-config/register-gems).
 The profiler gems are located in `Gems/ExternalProfilers` in the `o3de-extras` folder.